Transcript

 A real notebook.

-I prefer to do it before I go to sleep, it allows me to relax a bit.
+I prefer to do it before I go to bed, as it helps me relax a bit.
 But no, I don't play games at all.
-But neither do you.
+And neither are you.

 No, I don't play...
 I used to play a lot of games when I was younger.
-But not in application, more in video games.
+But not as an application, more as a video game.

-Yeah not in application, on console.
-To the Playstation, Super Nintendo, all that.
+Yeah, not on an app, on a console.
+Playstation, Super Nintendo, all that.
 Computer too.
-Counter Strike and stuff.
-But then, on phone I don't know, I can't do it.
+Counter Strike and all that.
+But then, on the phone I don't know, I can't do it.

-Then even now I can't play video games.
-I tried again at one point and I don't know, maybe it's just age.
+Then even now I can't play video games anymore.
+I tried again at one point and I don't know, maybe it's just old age.
 I don't have the patience to sit in front of a screen and play anymore.

 Since we've been together, I've never seen you play video games.